jorisvandenbossche/course-python-data/notebooks/python_recap/03-containers.md

 </div>

 Lists are __mutable__ objects and can be modified.
-Lists’ values can be replaced by assigning to them.
+Lists’ __values can be replaced by assigning to them__.
 Use an index expression on the left of assignment to replace a value:

 ```python
 a_list[1] = 3000
 a_list
 ```

-__Slicing__ obtaining sublists of regularly-spaced elements:
+__Slicing:__

+Obtaining sublists of regularly-spaced elements by using the indexes (either continuous or non-Continuous with a step size):

 ```python
 another_list = ['first', 'second', 'third', 'fourth', 'fifth']